clabordec/feline-gaming/03. InsertingRecords/inserting_records.md

-<h1>Inserting records within each table for the Feline Foods database</h1>
+<h1>Inserting records within each table for the Feline Games database</h1>
 This project outlines inserting records into the created tables<br />